Inbar-kr/reading-list-manager-api/README.md

 Then, run the tests: `pytest`

-###### Note: This project is a private repository created for personal and portfolio purposes.
+###### Note: This project is a personal and educational portfolio project.
 It is not intended for redistribution or external use.